tc39/proposal-smart-pipelines/readme.md

 ## `do` expressions
-Because pipeline [topic style][] supports [arbitrary expressions][expressive versatility], when [`do` expressions][] are added to JavaScript they too will be supported within pipeline bodies.
+Because pipeline [topic style][] supports [arbitrary expressions][expressive versatility], when [`do` expressions][] are added to JavaScript they too will be supported within pipeline steps.
 When this occurs, topic references would be allowed within inner `do` expressions, along with arrow functions and `if` and `try` statements.
 [Additional Feature BP][] would extend this further, also supporting pipeline-step blocks that act nearly identically to `do` expressions.